Crumpler: History

-Crumpler was founded in Melbourne in 1995 by Dave Roper (ex bike courier and co-founder of Minuteman Messengers), and sculptor / furniture maker / bike courier Stuart Crumpler.
+Crumpler was founded in Melbourne in 1995 by Dave Roper (ex-bike courier and co-founder of Minuteman Messengers), and sculptor/furniture maker/bike courier Stuart Crumpler.
 Stuart designed the original Crumpler logo in 1991 which he branded onto his furniture designs.
 Will Miller who was a business partner of Dave at Minuteman came in later as a 3rd partner.
 From the beginning, the bags were designed for bike messengers, in particular those working for David Roper and Will Miller's bike courier company, Minuteman.
 The range grew to include more options in colours and sizes.

 The story goes Minuteman needed better bags and Dave approached Stuart who was working part-time as a bike courier and asked if he could make 20 for the fleet.
 The simple shoulder bags were much more practical for the job than a backpack (no need to remove completely to access the contents).
 After making gradual improvements to the materials and design Stuart & Dave met at The George Hotel in St Kilda and decided to start a bag company.
-In its early days, the founders drove around stencilling the Crumpler logo on public surfaces and building site hoardings, for which they were fined, but generated word-of-mouth publicity.

-In the late 1990s, Crumpler established Melbourne Alleycat races, consisting of illegal street races for cycle messengers.
-They then also sponsored similar races in other Australian cities.
-This led to them sponsoring the annual Australian Cycle Messenger Championships.

 Stuart Crumpler sold his share of Crumpler to Roper and Miller in 2011.
 Roper and Miller left the company in 2015 after Crescent Capital bought a majority stake and took over management.
 Crumpler became the "official luggage sponsor" for the Australian Olympic team in 2015.
 The company did not purchase Australian swimwear brand Tigerlily out of administration in 2020 as has been wrongly reported.
 Crescent Capital purchased Tigerlily.

 In September 2021 it was reported Crumpler had been placed into administration.

-In November 2021, David Roper, now joined by his daughter Virginia Martin, announced they had reacquired Crumpler.
+By November, Roper re-acquired Crumpler in partnership with his daughter Virginia Martin.
 The father-daughter team beat out more than 60 expressions of interest and bids from 20 parties.
 The duo also announced the return of the original logo and a revisit to Crumpler's artistic roots.
-The Smith St, Collingwood store reopened in December 2021, having been converted to a showroom with the addition of a workshop where designers can be seen creating limited, exclusive Fitzroy versions of classic Crumpler messenger bags.
+The Smith St, Fitzroy store reopened in December 2021, having been converted to a showroom with the addition of a workshop where designers can be seen creating limited, exclusive Fitzroy versions of classic Crumpler messenger bags.